tsdataclinic/SubwayCrowds/README.md

 yarn start
 ```

-To generate crowd estimates, run
+To generate crowd estimates, edit global variables at the top and run

 ```bash
 python crowding.py